fkie-cad/SNAFUzz/Readme.md

 ## Snapshot Mode <a name="section-snapshot-mode"></a>

 Two different modes are implemented, a _Snapshot Mode_ and the _Fuzzing Mode_.
 Snapshot Mode uses the hypervisor and we emulate a framebuffer, a disk, a mouse and, a keyboard to essentially provide the interface you would expect from a virtual machine.
-All writes to the disk will be temporary and will not be applied to the vhdx.
+All writes to the disk will be temporary and will not be applied to the virtual disk.
-To boot from a virtual disk (.vhdx) simply use: `snafuzz.exe <.vhdx-file>`.
+To boot from a virtual disk (.vhdx or .qcow2) simply use: `snafuzz.exe <disk-file>`.
 Once booted, you can take a snapshot by using `CTRL-C` inside the command prompt to break in the debugger and use the `snapshot` command.
 The `.snapshot`-file can then also be used to reload the system using it as the argument: `snafuzz.exe <.snapshot-file>`.